eqlabs/starknet-validator-attestation/README.md

 ## Installation

-You can either use the Docker image we publish on [Docker Hub](https://hub.docker.com/r/eqlabs/starknet-validator-attestation) or compile the source code from this repository.
+You can either use the Docker image we publish on [GitHub](https://github.com/eqlabs/starknet-validator-attestation/pkgs/container/starknet-validator-attestation) or compile the source code from this repository.
 Compilation requires Rust 1.85+.

 ## Running